darstash/lter-grassland-rocks/README.md

 <https://spei.csic.es/spei_database_2_10>

 Some other source data we used were not publicly available, but we had permission to publish them as part of our harmonized data set published as an EDI package.
 See Table S2 in our manuscript.

+## Metadata
+The metadeta for each publicly available dataset is in the file metadata.txt.
+See also the EDI data package for more metadata information (<https://doi.org/10.6073/pasta/330082c127413fadc278a7657abad27f>).

 # Contributers